orangepizza/acme-onion/acme-onion.md

 1. CSR is signed with private part of identity key the requested onion address made from.
 2. A caSigningNonce attribute that contains token Value that challenge object provided.
+3. A applicantSigningNonce attribute that contains client-genetarted random value.
+This value SHOULD include at least 64bits of entropy.
+(CA/BR requirement)